BhumitRohilla/cpp_threading/README.md

 <p>
 How to create Thread in Cpp

-1. Function Pointer
+1. Function Pointer :- It is basic type of the thread creation.
-2. Lambda Functions
+2. Lambda Functions :- We can create thread by directly injecting lambda function.
-3. Functions
+3. [Functor](https://www.geeksforgeeks.org/functors-in-cpp/) (Function Object) :- Callable Object
 4. Member Functions
 5. Static Member Funciton